enel-gdh-educational/katacoda-scenarios/step_create_collection.md

 With the `use` statement a new database is created.
 Now if you type `db` (which give us the current database) you should get `users`.

+### Exercise
 We are ready to insert a new collection, let's call it *people*.
-Once you insert the first document the colletion is created.
+Once you insert the first document the collection is created.
 To insert a document use the following command
 ```javascript
 > db.people.insert({"id": <ID>, "name": <NAME>})